 A Parish Plan identifies the features and local characteristics people value, recognises local problems and opportunities and describe how residents want their community to develop, providing an action plan for the parish.
 It is not limited to looking at spatial or land use planning only, unlike neighbourhood plans.

 A Parish Plan does not have to follow a statutory process and can therefore be more flexible in its approach.
 However, a parish plan must still be produced in accordance with good practice, should be able to show evidence of wide community engagement, involvement and support and be endorsed by the relevant town or parish council.

 The National Park’s development plan document (Policy DMD46) states that where a parish plan or village design statement has been prepared and has been endorsed by the town or parish council, the relevant recommendations and/or action plans of such documents will be regarded as material considerations in the determination of local development proposals.

 Further information on parish plans can be found on the Community Council of Devon website (external site, opens in new window).

-A Neighbourhood Development Plan (under the Localism Act) enables communities to establish planning policies for the development and use of land in a neighbourhood.
-Certain formal steps have to be taken to comply with the legislation, including independent examination and a local referendum, before the plan can be adopted.
+A Neighbourhood (Development) Plan enables communities to establish planning policies for the development and use of land in a neighbourhood.
+Certain formal steps have to be taken to comply with the legislation contained in the Localism Act 2011 (external site, opens new window), including independent examination and a local referendum, before the plan can be adopted.
 Once this happens the local planning authority will be obliged to take what it says into account when they consider proposals for development in the neighbourhood.